HabitatFramework/UserGuide/glossary/glossary.rst

 		Habitat areas that are close to, but do not currently meet, priority habitat definitions but may do with appropriate management or following habitat restoration work.

 	Priority Habitat
-		Habitats identified as requiring action in the UK Biodiversity Action Plan (UK BAP) and continue to be regarded as conservation priorities in the UHS Post-2010 Biodiversity Framework.
+		Habitats identified as requiring action in the UK Biodiversity Action Plan (UK BAP) and continue to be regarded as conservation priorities in the UK Post-2010 Biodiversity Framework.

 	Process
 		The activity being undertaken that has lead to applying this change to the spatial or attribute data of the current INCID.
 It may relate to a specific project, an ongoing process or an adhoc update.